Gynaecomastia Surgery in Newcastle, Maitland & Hunter Valley Australia

 Gynaecomastia is the enlargement of male breast tissue, a condition that can affect men at any age.
 It results from an imbalance between oestrogen and testosterone levels.
 When oestrogen levels are higher relative to testosterone, it can lead to the growth of breast tissue in men.
 This condition can affect one or both breasts and is often asymmetrical.

-Recognizing gynaecomastia is essential for addressing it effectively.
+Recognising gynaecomastia is essential.
 Whether mild or severe, understanding the condition assists in finding appropriate treatment and support.

 Symptoms of Gynaecomastia